Health Care

 Status of Legislation

-The proposal to increase funding for prison treatment programs was put forward in the Residential Substance Use Disorder Treatment Act by Rep. Jackson Lee (D), and by Sen. Cornyn (R) in the 117th Congress.
-It has not yet made it out of committee.
+The proposal to increase funding for prison treatment programs was put forward in the Residential Substance Use Disorder Treatment Act by Rep. Jackson Lee, and by Sen. Cornyn in the 117th Congress.
+It did not make it out of committee.

 Some cities have set up programs that enable and encourage police officers, when they interact with a person who has committed a minor non-violent crime as a result of their substance use disorder, to get them into a treatment program rather than charge them with a crime.
 This is called a “diversion” program.